Hanni & Nanni

-Hanni & Nanni is a 2010 German film directed by Christine Hartmann.
+Hanni & Nanni is a 2010 German children´s film directed by Christine Hartmann.
 The screenplay of the film was written by Jane Ainscough based on the St. Clare's-books by Enid Blyton.
+It was followed by Hanni & Nanni 2, directed by Julia von Heinz and released in Germany on 2012.
+Consequently, Hanni & Nanni concluded with the last movie, Hanni & Nanni 3 which was directed by Dagmar Seume and released in 2013.